-Humminbird offers a wide assortment of accessories that complement and expand the capability of your new 350TX.
-These accessories are designed with the same high standards and are backed by the same one-year warranty.
+Humminbird offers a wide assortment of accessories that complement and expand the capability of your new 4255X.
+These accessories are designed with the same high standards.
 The Humminbird Accessory catalog included with your unit contains descriptions of the many accessories available and ordering information.
 All Humminbird accessories are available through your full-service Humminbird dealer.